About Meigs County

 - Certified copies of judgments, divorce decrees, and other court documents can be obtained from the Circuit Court Clerk upon proper request and payment of applicable fees.

-The Meigs County General Sessions Court serves as the trial court for misdemeanor criminal cases, preliminary hearings for felonies, civil cases under $25,000, and various other matters including evictions and order of protection cases.
+Meigs County General Sessions Court is the trial court for misdemeanor criminal cases, preliminary hearings for felonies, civil cases under $25,000, and various other matters including evictions and order of protection cases.
 Tennessee's open courts doctrine and the Tennessee Public Records Act (TCA § 10-7-503 et seq.) ensure that most court records are accessible to the public, with limited exceptions for sealed records, juvenile proceedings, and certain sensitive matters.
-The Meigs County Circuit Court Clerk maintains an index of all case filings, judgments, and orders.
+Meigs County Circuit Court Clerk maintains an index of all case filings, judgments, and orders.

 While online case search capabilities may be limited for smaller Tennessee counties, the Tennessee Administrative Office of the Courts provides some online access through TNCourtConnect, though not all counties participate fully.
-The Meigs County Clerk also maintains marriage records and other vital documents related to court proceedings.
+Meigs County Clerk also maintains marriage records and other vital documents related to court proceedings.

 Property & Public Records